querkmachine/beeps.website/src/accessibility.md

 ## Preparation of this accessibility statement

 This statement was prepared on 20 March 2025.
-It was last reviewed and updated on {{ updated | formatDate('human') }}.
+It was last reviewed and updated on {{ updated | formatDate('fullDate') }}.

 ## Providing feedback